You’re worth more than you think.

 When you stop negotiating your reality and happiness, you start taking bold steps, which others are afraid to take.
 Most of the world might not understand or even agree with your decisions, but that’s to be expected.

-In an attempt to “bring you back down to [their] reality”, you’ll hear good-intentioned people say things like: You’re not qualified enough, You don’t have what they’re looking for, and, What makes you so special?
+In an attempt to “bring you back down to [their] reality”, you’ll hear good-intentioned people say things like: You’re not qualified enough.
+You don’t have what they’re looking for … and my personal favorite, What makes you so special?

 Such remarks are indicators that you’re on the right path to personal freedom.